View TIMMONS's Obituary on gainesville.com and share memories

 JOSEPHINE THOMAS

 Mrs. Josephine Thomas Timmons 97, of Gainesville, Florida peacefully passed away Thursday, November 28, 2019.
-Celebration of life service for Mrs. Timmons will take place Thursday, December 5, 2019 at 11:00AM from Springhill Missionary Baptist Church, 120 SE Williston Road Gainesville, FL Senior Pastor Adrian Taylor Eulogist; Place of eternal rest will follow at Grasslawn Cemetery.
-Public visitation will take place WEDNESDAY at Phillip & Wiley Mortuary from 12:00-8:00PM. and Thursday at the church from 10:00AM-11:00AM.
-She leaves to cherish her memories nieces, nephews, Godson Deacon Curtis Phillips, Jr., and a host of other relatives and friends.
+Celebration of life service for Mrs. Timmons will take place TODAY Thursday, December 5, 2019 at 11:00AM from Springhill Missionary Baptist Church, 120 SE Williston Road Gainesville, FL Senior Pastor Adrian Taylor Eulogist; Place of eternal rest will follow at Grasslawn Cemetery.
+She leaves to cherish her memories Nieces, nephews, Godson Deacon Curtis Phillips, Jr., and a host of other relatives and friends.
 Family and friends are asked to assemble at the church at 10:30AM.

 phillipwiley.com